Understanding Asthma In Children

 Many factors can trigger asthma symptoms to flare up.
 Common asthma triggers include exercise, the weather, allergies, certain foods or medications, and being around smokers.
 Having a cold, sinus infection, the flu, or another respiratory conditions can also aggravate asthma symptoms.
 Avoiding known triggers and irritants could help reduce your child’s asthma flare ups.

-Treatments for Managing Asthma
+Treatments for Managing Asthma in Baltimore, MD

 Asthma does not go away so it is important to seek treatment.
 The skilled pediatricians at our office in San Pedro can recommend specific treatments to help control your child’s asthma symptoms.
 With the right treatment plan, your child can experience more restful sleep and enjoy participating in sports and other activities.